 5. Staff – the staff was very helpful, and even understanding when I somehow opened my terrace door incorrectly and couldn’t get it closed again.
 They were full of smiles, happy to repeat themselves for me (hearing impaired and accents are a tough combination), and responsive.
 Besides that they would let you enjoy your vacation without interruption.
 A good balance in my book.

-6. Quirks of European hotels – if you have not been to European hotels much, this is where I tell you that for the most part this is just the way it is in all the hotels.
+If you have not been to European hotels much, this is where I tell you that for the most part this is just the way it is in all the hotels.
 Get used to it.
 First, the exterior is generally not as opulent and impressive as American.
 The lobby areas are smaller and usually partitioned in ways we aren’t used to.
 The elevators are small.
 SMALL.
 If you are on the elevator with 3 other people you all will be CLOSE FRIENDS by the time you reach your floor.
 The showers all leak out into the bathroom, even if there is any seeming attempt to have a door closure which is not guaranteed (there is at the Athens Gate, but it did leak).
 That is why all the bathroom floors are tile and there is a drain in the middle of the room.
 These things are what they are in Europe, it’s the way it works, and they are perfectly happy with it, thank you very much.
 In some ways we have to check our American expectations at the door, and I’m always fine with that.
 I find it to all have more character.

 All in all, I would definitely return to Athens Gate – even if we didn’t get the free upgrade to the suite.
 The location was extremely convenient, great views, good food (with one exceedingly delicious exception), and sufficiently modern and sleek for this somewhat spoiled american.